-- In a medium pot, add refried beans, salsa, cheeses, and onions. (**Reserved some of the cheese and onions for topping.)
+- In a medium pot, add refried beans, salsa, cheeses, and onions.
+(Reserve some of the cheese and onions for topping / garnish.)
 Mix to combine.

-- Cover pot and heat on low, for around 15 minutes, or until cheese has melted.
+- Cover pot and heat on low, stirring occasionally, for around 15 minutes, or until cheese has melted.

 - Remove from heat and transfer to serving dish.
 Top with extra cheese and onions.
 Serve immediately with tortilla chips or tortillas.

 *You may not need this much salsa.
 I like refried beans dips on the thinner / creamy dip side, so add a little salsa at at time until you get the consistency you like.
 It will get thinner as the beans heat up and the cheese melts, too.